 “We took samples of camel milk and shubat from farmers in six different locations in Mangystau and analysed them for organic chemical substances and heavy metals.
 We also compared our results with previous studies carried out by Kazakhstani experts,” said Dmitriy Kalmykov, director of Karaganda Regional Ecological Museum.
 “Levels of contamination, especially by polychlorinated biphenyls (PCBs) and zinc, are alarmingly high,” he added.

-“Polychlorinated biphenyls can cause cancer, harm liver or damage reproduction.
-Zinc is responsible for anaemia and damage of pancreas,” says Kirill Osin, the director of non-governmental organization Eco Mangystau.
+“Polychlorinated biphenyls can cause cancer, harm the liver, or damage reproduction.
+Zinc is responsible for anaemia and damage of the pancreas,” says Kirill Osin, the director of non-governmental organization Eco Mangystau.
 “In certain parts of Mangystau, we can observe a disturbing increase in child morbidity rates.
 No doubt there is a link with long-term living near the industrially polluted spots,” Osin explains.

 Notes for editors: